fernandopenaranda/QuantiKite/README.md

 A generalization to cover the full functionality of KITE will be soon addressed, including the important feature of non-periodic modifiers (beyond unit-cell disorder) which makes profit of the on-the-fly nature of KITE routines.

-These include, e.g.: (random) lattice and onsite disorder and Peierls phases as a result of magnetic vector potentials.
+These include, e.g.: lattice and onsite disorder and Peierls phases as a result of magnetic vector potentials.

 ## Contributors